commit-live-students/fsdse-fsdse-git-github-assignment-1/README.md

 ### Git
 #### Mac OS
-* Open your terminal and install Git using Homebrew `brew install git`
+* Open your terminal and install Git using Homebrew \n `brew install git`
 * Verify the installation was successful by typing
   `